ntustison/ANTsXMouseBrainMapping/Manuscript/intro.md

 fluorescence micro-optical sectioning tomography (fMOST) [@qu:2022aa;@lin:2023aa] and transcriptomic data [@zhang:2021aa;@shi:2023aa;@zhang:2023aa].
-As specialized approaches, these techniques tend to boast higher mapping accuracy, robustness, and ease of use when ran with applicable modalities.
+As specialized approaches, these techniques tend to boast higher mapping accuracy, robustness, and ease of use.
 Conversely, their specialized designs often rely on base assumptions regarding the data type that can make them rigid and difficult to adapt for new modalities or unexpected artifacts and distortions in the data.
-Retooling these specialize software to use with new data can require significant development, validation time, and engineering expertise that may not be readily available for all investigators.
+Adapting these specialize software tools to use with new data can require significant development, validation time, and engineering expertise that may not be readily available for all investigators.

-The last category are modular mapping approaches constructed using general image analysis toolkits, which are software packages that include varied collections of image processing, segmentation and registration tools that have been previously developed, and validated for multiple application areas.
+The last category consist of modular mapping approaches constructed using general image analysis toolkits, which are software packages that include modular image processing, segmentation and registration tools that have been previously developed, and validated for multiple application areas.
 Examples of such toolkits include elastix [@Klein:2010aa], Slicer3D [@fedorov:2012aa], ANTsX [@Tustison:2021aa], and several others which have all been applied towards mouse brain spatial mapping.
 The main challenge, in these mouse-specific study scenarios, is that tailored pipelines often need be constructed from available software components.
 Investigators must therefore be familiar with the these tools for formulating new or adapting existing pipelines.
-However, in comparison to previously described specialized mapping approaches, these approaches are often easier to create and prone to robustness, being typically constructed from pipelin components which have been previously vetted in other contexts.
-In this work, we highlight such mapping strategies designed using the ANTsX framework to map three distinct mouse cell type data with different characteristics into existing CCFs.
+However, in comparison to previously described specialized mapping approaches, these approaches are often easier to create and prone to robustness, being typically constructed from pipeline components which have been previously vetted in other contexts.
+In this work, we highlight such mapping strategies designed using the ANTsX framework to map distinct mouse cell type data with different characteristics into existing CCFs.

 <!--
 More